adryeeel/42Cursus/README.md

 ## 🏅 Achievements

 - 🍇 **Participation in Sogrape Hackathon**: I joined the Sogrape Hackathon where my team and I developed an automated data scraping system integrated with a dynamic web dashboard.
 This system acts as a centralized platform for Sogrape employees, facilitating the monitoring and analysis of their products on national and international online stores.
-It provides easy access to both raw data and essential metrics, streamlining their workflow.
+The system provided easy access to both raw data and essential metrics, streamlining their workflow.